DANSI/blynk-server-original/README.md

 ## Update instruction for unix-like systems

 **IMPORTANT**
-Server should be always updated befor you update Blynk App.
+Server should be always updated before you update Blynk App.
 To update your server to a newer version you would need to kill old process and start a new one.

 + Find process id of Blynk server